intel-iot-devkit/tinyb/README.md

 were created in package *org.tinyb*.

-*org.tinyb.BluetoothFactory* provides a factory to instantiate the initial root *org.tinyb.BluetoothManager*, either using the original D-Bus implementation or an alternative implementation.
+*org.tinyb.BluetoothFactory* provides a factory to instantiate the initial root *org.tinyb.BluetoothManager*, either using *Tiny-B*, the original D-Bus implementation, or *Direct-BT*, the direct implementation.

 C++ namespace and implementation kept unchanged.